 Mockingbird by Kathryn Erskine

 In Caitlin’s world, everything is black or white.
 Things are good or bad.
 Anything in between is confusing.
 That’s the stuff Caitlin’s older brother, Devon, has always explained.
-But now Devon’s dead and Dad is no help at all.
+But no Devon’s dead and Dad is no help at all.
 Caitlin wants to get over it, but as an eleven-year-old girl with Asperger’s, she doesn’t know how.
 When she reads the definition of closure, she realizes that is what she needs.
-In her search for it, Caitlin discovers that not everything is black and white—the world is full of colors—messy and beautiful.
+In her search for it, Caitlin discovers that not everything is black and white-the word is full of colors-messy and beautiful.

 - In what ways is Devon’s unfinished chest symbolic of the loss of Devon?
-How has it has impacted the rest of Caitlin’s family?
+How has it impacted the rest of Caitlin’s family?
 Although her father has covered the chest with a sheet, why do you think he chooses to keep it in their home?

 - How do readers know Caitlin isn’t dealing with the loss of her brother?
-What are some of the behaviors she displays that verify how she’s doing?
+What are some of the behavior’s she displays that verify how she’s doing?

 - Devon served as a navigator to Caitlin as he helped her understand and explore the world; how does his absence make it significantly more difficult for her to deal with others?
-What are some of the specific kinds of things Devon did to help his sister?
+What are some of the specific kinds of thing Devon did to help his sister?
 What was his motivation in doing these things?
 Did he stand to gain anything for assisting her?

 - Do you believe Caitlin’s father is providing her the support she needs?
 Why or why not?